 No, because microwaves and compact refrigerators are already provided in each residence hall living unit.
-Due to the fire hazard and electrical requirements associated with certain appliances, only microwave ovens and refrigerators provided by residence life are allowed.
+Due to the fire hazard and electrical requirements associated with certain appliances, only microwave ovens and refrigerators provided by Residence Life are allowed.

-Fall 2016: Move-in begins Friday, August 19, at 8 a.m.
+Fall 2017: Move-in begins Friday, August 18, at 8:00 a.m.
 Upon arrival, you will need to check in at your assigned residence hall reception desk; please have your BearPass card handy.
-You will not be allowed to check in before the date listed here unless you are assigned to a Living-Learning Community (LLC) floor.
+You will not be allowed to check in before this date unless you are assigned to a Living-Learning Community (LLC) floor.
 LLC residents need to move in on Thursday, August 17 beginning at 8:00 a.m., so they have time to get settled before the kick-off event on Thursday evening.